jpverkamp/blog/content/reviews/movies/Underworld/2 - Underworld Evolution.md

 series_index:
 - 2
 ---
-Quite an interesting contrast compared to the first {{<crosslink "Underworld">}}.
+Quite an interesting contrast compared to the first [[Underworld]]().
 Where the first was a straight forward vampire/werewolf urban fantasy action flick, Evolution tries to be more.
 We get deeper worldbuilding, more backstory--especially for Selene--and more hints that the entire world is changing.
 It works... well enough?

 <!--more-->